China sets this year's economic growth target at 'around 5%' - KESQ

 Longer term, the workforce has been shrinking for a decade, putting pressure on plans to increase China’s wealth and global influence.

-Consumer spending is gradually recovering, but the International Monetary Fund and some private sector economists forecast growth this year as low as 4.4%, well below the official target.
+Consumer spending is gradually recovering, but the International Monetary Fund and some private sector forecasters expect economic growth this year as low as 4.4%, well below the official target.

 A measure of factory activity rose to a nine-year high in February.
 Other measures of activity including the number of subway passengers and express deliveries rose.